 - (1) All signs shall be maintained in a safe and secure condition.
 Nothing in these regulations shall prevent normal sign maintenance and repair, including the replacement of broken parts.
 If the Administrative Officer is of the opinion that a sign is not safe, secure, or in a good state of repair, a written warning and/or notice of violation under Section 9.5 may be issued with a request that any defect in the sign be immediately corrected.
-Any costs incurred by the municipality for the repair or removal of such signs shall be assessed against the owner of the land or building on which the sign was located. - (2) Any sign which advertises a business or product which is no longer conducted or available on the premises shall be removed immediately by the owner.
+Any costs incurred by the municipality for the repair or removal of such signs shall be assessed against the owner of the land or building on which the sign was located. - (2) Pre-existing nonconforming signs may remain in use until such time as they are damaged beyond 50% of their appraised value.
+No nonconforming sign may be expanded, unless the altered sign is brought into conformance with these standards. - (3) Any sign which advertises a business or product which is no longer conducted or available on the premises shall be removed immediately by the owner.
 If the sign is not removed within one month of the date of discontinuance, the Administrative Officer may take enforcement action under Section 9.5.
 Any costs incurred by the municipality for the removal of such signs shall be assessed against the owner of the land or building on which the sign was located.